 - This drug may cause harm if swallowed.
 If this drug is swallowed, call a doctor or poison control center right away.

 - Certain acne products that contain benzoyl peroxide or salicylic acid can rarely cause very bad and sometimes life-threatening allergic reactions or very bad irritation.
-Before first use, you may need to follow certain steps to make sure you do not have an allergic reaction.
-Use this drug as you were told by the doctor or read the package label.
+Before first use, you may need to follow certain steps to make sure your child does not have an allergic reaction.
+Put on this drug as you were told by the doctor or read the package label.
 Talk with the doctor.

 - Use care when putting on.
 It may bleach hair or colored fabric.

 - Use other pimple (acne) drugs with care.
 More skin irritation may happen.